How to Make Piima Yogurt

 There you go!

 These instructions should only serve as a guide and are a reflection of what works for us.
-After a while you are likely to find your own way and methods which is the beauty (and fun!) of working with Yogurt Starter Culture.
+After a while you are likely to find your own way and methods which is the beauty (and fun!) of working with Yogurt Starter Cultures.